-Damaging the Apparatus CAUTION
+Damaging the Apparatus

 - Mismatching electrical voltages can damage the console.
-Operate the digital drum console only within the correct voltage range (marked on the corresponding specs plate). - Only use the power supply and power cable supplied with the device. - Never place the power cable near to heat sources such as radiators or radiant - Do not sharply bend the cable, or damage it otherwise (! risk of cable break!). - Position the power cable in a way to avoid tripping or anything heavy rolling - Do not place any objects on the power cable. - Check the power supply regularly and remove any visible dust or dirt on the device.
+Operate the digital drum console only within the correct voltage range (marked on the corresponding specs plate). - Only use the power supply and power cable supplied with the device. - Never place the power cable near to heat sources such as radiators or radiant heaters. - Do not sharply bend the cable, or damage it in any way (! risk of cable break!). - Position the power cable in a way to avoid tripping or anything heavy rolling over it. - Do not place any objects on the power cable. - Check the power supply regularly and remove any visible dust or dirt on the device.

-CAUTION Damage by Thunderstorms
+Damage by Thunderstorms

-- Thunderstorms can produce electrical surges able to damage your drum console. - During thunderstorms, or if you will not use your drum console for a while, we suggest you unplugging your console completely from the electrical system.
+- Thunderstorms can produce electrical surges that are able to damage your drum console. - During thunderstorms, or if you will not use your drum console for a while, we suggest you unplug your console from the electrical system completely.

-1.3 PROPER HANDLING
+PROPER HANDLING 1.3

 - Please keep your digital drum console in a dry environment. - Audio accessories for audio playback (connected to the in- or output of the console) or for data communication can be connected.
-Accessories must match the relevant technical specifications (see section "Technical Data") - Only and always use GEWA certified power adapters, and make sure that they are properly attached and connected.
-The power supply used must also meet the country voltage specifications (check plate on the adapter). - The digital drum set is only to be used as originally delivered.
-Any modifications to the drum set are not allowed and result in a complete loss of warranty. - The digital drum set must be set up on safe weight-bearing, stable and even ground or platform able to support the weight (please therefore see section "Technical Data").
+Accessories must match the relevant technical specifications (see "Technical Data" section). - Only and always use GEWA certified power adapters, and make sure that they are properly attached and connected.
+The power supply used must also meet the country's voltage specifications (check plate on the adapter). - The digital drum set is only to be used as originally delivered.
+Any modifications to the drum set are not allowed and result in a complete loss of warranty. - The digital drum set must be set up on a safe, weight-bearing, stable and even ground or platform able to support the weight (please therefore see "Technical Data" section).

-IMPROPER USE (EXAMPLES) 1.4
+1.4 IMPROPER USE (EXAMPLES)

 - Exposing the digital drum console to an open air or moist/rainy environment. - Setting up the digital drum set in damp rooms. - Using power supplies not authorized by GEWA music or connecting the console to an electrical outlet despite mismatching local voltage specifications. - Playing the digital drum set close to electrical or electronic devices, such as stereo systems, TV sets, radios or mobile phones.
-These devices can cause interferences and seriously effect and decrease the sound quality of your GEWA digital drum set. - Using extensively long audio leads can likewise interfere with the sound quality. - Transport and setup up in conjunction with strong vibrations and shocks, dust and heat exposure (e.g.in vehicles or direct sunshine or both), should also definitely be avoided. - Playing on the display with drumsticks or other solid objects can damage the protective glass.
-Only use your fingers and ensure enough distance between module and the connected equipment.
+These devices can cause interference and seriously effect and decrease the sound quality of your GEWA digital drum set. - Using extensively long audio leads can likewise interfere with the sound quality. - Transport and setup up in conjunction with strong vibrations and shocks, dust and heat exposure (e.g.in vehicles or direct sunshine or both), should also definitely be avoided. - Playing on the display with drumsticks or other solid objects can damage the protective glass.
+Only use your fingers and ensure enough distance between the module and the connected equipment.